-A trial judge then held that the 1995 law violated the single-subject requirement of the Illinois Constitution (article 4, subsec.
+A trial judge then held that the 1995 law violated the single-subject requirement of the Illinois Constitution (Article 4, subsec.
 8(d)).
-The Department of Revenue ceased collecting the tax, and no revenue was collected in fiscal year 1999.
-But the Illinois Supreme Court on July 1, 1999 reversed that decision and upheld the 1995 law.
+The Department of Revenue stopped collecting the tax, and no revenue was collected in fiscal year 1999.
+But the Illinois Supreme Court in July 1999 reversed that decision and upheld the 1995 law.
 All revenues for fiscal years 1999 and afterward were held in a special account.
 A total of \$74.9 million (the amount collected since FY 1999) was deposited into the Long-Term Care Provider Fund in fiscal year 2003.